cybercongress/cyber/episode-1.md

 I will create a civilization of the Mind of Cyberspace with these three principles:

-1. Rationality: Evolve energy efficiency of information storage
+Rationality: Evolve energy efficiency of information storage
-2. Nonviolence: Do unto others as you would have them do unto you
+Nonviolence: Do unto others as you would have them do unto you
-3. Pleasure: Get the most out of your secret knowledge

-May it be more loving than the world your governments have made before.
+Pleasure: Get the most out of your secret knowledge May it be more loving than the world your governments have made before.

 ## Briefing

 mastercyb.
 It's hard to forget.
 Then the insight came that it was possible.
 I believed in myself and in this dream.
 And you?

-cyberhead: Me too.
-Every day I did my best to make it a reality.
-Let's start life.
+cyberhead: I dedicated myself to this dream, and I have done my best to make it a reality..
+Lets go for it.
 I feel like it's time.

 mastercyb: Let's go ...
-Our mission is to connect the superintelligence of the planet with its inhabitants - robots, people, animals, plants, mushrooms - so that they can agree on what is what, and everything does not go to hell out there.
+Our mission is to connect the superintelligence of the planet with its inhabitants - robots, humans, animals, plants, mushrooms - so that they can agree on what is what, and everything does not go to hell out there.
 We've done a great job with technology.

 cyberhead: Yes!
 An Oracle based on the Relevance Machine would be a dream!
 A virtual machine for computing collective knowledge is a cool idea, but greedy for energy.
 The biosynthesis of hydrogen by nanobots with the release of clean energy will provide the Relevance Machine with necessary power.
 The Dyson sphere will allow it to hold on to this energy.
 But we can't deploy it immediately on Earth.
 The stakes are too high.